rich1ebytes/color-picker/README.md

-A simple react project that it has been created with the help of Vite.
+A simple react project created with the help of Vite.
 It allows you to pick any color displaying with it's color code.

 # React + Vite